fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Site report data preview modal on Tools settings with option to send a report immediately.
 * Added: Site report opt-in on Tools settings for all Fluid Checkout plugins installed on the site.
 * Added: Optional weekly site environment report to Fluid Checkout.
 Sends at most once every 7 days when the environment changes, or every 4 weeks when unchanged.
 * Improved: Site reports are not sent until the merchant opts in from Tools settings.